-- The Layer 3 routing table can accommodate up to 8000 routes. - The Layer 3 engine supports up to 8000 adjacencies or MAC addresses for the Layer 2 domain. - The solution provides for up to 1000 IP Multicast groups when operating in the recommended Virtual Port Channel (vPC) mode.
+- The Layer 3 routing table can accommodate up to 8000 IPv4 routes. - The Layer 3 engine supports up to 8000 adjacencies or MAC addresses for the Layer 2 domain. - The solution provides for up to 1000 IP Multicast groups when operating in the recommended Virtual Port Channel (vPC) mode.

 A second generation of the Layer 3 engine for the Cisco Nexus 5548 and 5596 switches is now available.
-This second generation hardware version of the Layer 3 module will operate with the same scalability numbers listed above using current Cisco NX-OS software for the Cisco Nexus 5500, and will double the scalability for routing and adjacencies when enabled in a future Cisco NX-OS software release.
+This second generation hardware version of the Layer 3 module doubles the scalability for routing and adjacencies when you are running Cisco NX-OS software release 5.2(1)N1(1) or later.